 The recent decision by the UK Department of Education to prohibit schools from taking pupils’ fingerprints or other biometric data without gaining parents’ permission is a prime example of a potential backlash when such systems are made mandatory without providing any alternative mechanism of transacting.
 In many cases in UK schools, students were left with no mechanism of buying their school lunch unless they enrolled into a biometric system.

-The accuracy of face recognition has increased dramatically.
+The accuracy of facial recognition has increased dramatically.
 Retailers and other commercial organisations are investigating ways to exploit this technology to increase revenues, improve margins and enhance efficiency.
 Social media companies own the largest photographic databases in existence and are under pressure from shareholders to find ways to monetise these assets.
 As these explorations gather pace, so does the discontent of privacy advocates.

-This article has outlined a number of ways face recognition can be used by enterprise and highlights potential privacy issues.
-Is it possible to ethically use face recognition technology and respect privacy?
+This article has outlined a number of ways facial recognition can be used by enterprise and highlights potential privacy issues.
+Is it possible to ethically use facial recognition technology and respect privacy?
 This will only be possible if enterprise maintains the trust and respect of its customers.
 Open and honest discourse is the best manner in which to achieve this.
 This should be accompanied by delivering real benefit to all parties involved in a manner that also empowers the customer; nobody should be forced to enrol into biometric systems or be disenfranchised from refusing to do so.

 How far is too far?
 History has shown that there is no absolute answer to such questions.
 The exact location of the line to be crossed is always a factor of and changes with the times we live in.
 History has also shown, especially as it pertains to technology, that it is next to impossible to put the genie back into the bottle once released.
 It is now the collective responsibility of all to ensure the proper and ethical use of this technology in a manner that delivers the maximum benefit.
 This will require the active cooperation of social media, enterprise, the IT industry and civil liberty groups to ensure the continued protection of our reasonable expectations of privacy without crippling the use of this powerful technology.
 In the end, the people have the loudest voice.
 If enterprise crosses the line, customers will pass judgement with their wallets.